hezron-sketch/Python-Youtube-Downloader/README.md

 # Remember:

-## Only mp3 file formats can be supported currently but soon ...
+## Only mp3 file formats can be downloaded currently but soon ...

 ## The downloaded file will be saved in your current `dir`